Black Eyed Pea Hummus

 Tomato Relish/Chow-Chow Ingredients:

-Wash the food processor after making the hummus then add halved tomatoes, vinegar, olive oil, thyme and basil.
-Pulse a couple of times, then blend until you have what looks like a lightly chunky salsa then add a pinch of salt and pepper to taste.
+Wash the food processor after making the hummus then add halved tomatoes, celery, vinegar, olive oil and dill.
+Pulse several times to a lightly chunky salsa consistency, then add a pinch of salt and pepper to taste.

 Easy, delicious healthy hummus made with black eyed peas.